ramyabygari/ramyabygari.github.io/_pages/about.md

 # About Me

 I am Ramya, a Masters student at the Computer Science Department in [University Of Illinois Urbana Champaign] [6] (UIUC).
-Proir to joining UIUC, I worked as a Data Scientist at [Razorpay][1] (unicorn startup in India).
+Proir to joining UIUC, I worked as a Software Development Engineer at [Razorpay][1] (unicorn startup in India).
 I am also a research collaborator at [PathCheck][2] (checkout [covid-news.org][3]!), an MIT Media lab Spin-Off and a research volunteer at University of Cambridge.
 I  completed my Bachelor’s in Computer Science at the [National Institute Of Technology Karnataka, Surathkal][4], in 2020.

-My main research interests  are machine learning and building scalable systems for ML (checkout my [github][5]).
+My main research interests are distributed systems storage and systems for ML (checkout my [github][5]).

 I like gardening in my free time!
 A few roses below :)